Alchemist-iridium/Parking-position-recording/README.md

   - Create the position-recording program according to **Record the position**.

 ---
 ## Record the position
 [iCloud link to the position-recording shortcuts](https://www.icloud.com/shortcuts/f6b5ec875ab5469c877a7cfd76184ed4)
   - record the current position (**varible 1**).
   - open the current position in Maps and then take a screenshot (**varible 2**).
   - choose from menu "Take a photo" (Yes/No).
     -if yes, take a photo (**varible 3**), create note with photo,screenshot and current position in the folder you set in the setup process.
-    (**Attention! the varible type of the current location has to be URL, or else the position would mess up.
-The type of the varible can be set **)。
+    (**Attention! the varible type of the current location has to be URL, otherwise the position would mess up.
+The type of the varible can be modified by click the varible and choose URL in the type option. **)。

 ![2611678782808_ pic](https://user-images.githubusercontent.com/103753280/224952953-e50306b5-416c-4cd4-ac28-a66ed5b6300d.jpg)